ViralTexts/gtr-clusters/clusters/18690715-sn90061771-KeepingOnesEyesOpen.md

 <table style="width: 100%;"><tr><td style="width: 50%">

+oAk&#x27;, March 7.--Flour-firm.
+Corn-steady.
+Provisiones-qiet and weak.
+Mess-211@211.
+Bacon and lard-nominal.
+Whisky-advanced.
+NEW YORK, March 7.-Cotton con­
+tinues unsetled; samles 3290 bales; Up­
+lands 141.
+Gold 1111.
+Money 4 to 5.
+Sterling 91@91.
+LIVEaPOOL, March 7-Noon-Cotton,
+Uplands 7@71d; Orleans 71@td; sales
+8000 bales.
+There will be no delay or postpone­
+ment of the coming State Fair on ac­
-ount of the destruction of the buildings.
+count of the destruction of the buildings.
 Spurgeon sententiously expresses a
 number of thoughts &quot;worth remember­
 ing&quot; in the following appropriate sen­